Backlinks are a big deal in the world of SEO.

 Use the noindex tag only if you want to block Google from indexing and displaying a page of your site.

 What about the links you build on your own site?
-Should you be marking them as nofollow?
+Should you be marking external links with a nofollow attribute?

 There are a few important considerations here.

-First, if you’re using WordPress or a similar popular blogging platform, you should know that some of your outgoing links may be marked as nofollow by default.
-For example, most of the time, links in blog comments will be marked as nofollow without requiring your intervention.
+First, if you’re using WordPress or a similar popular blogging platform, you should know that some of your outgoing links may be marked the nofollow attribute by default.
+For example, most of the time, links in blog comments will be marked with a nofollow attribute without requiring your intervention.

-Second, remember that Google recommends that webmasters mark all paid links and advertisements as nofollow.
+Second, remember that Google recommends that webmasters mark all paid links and advertisements with the nofollow attribute.
 If you’re part of an affiliate link program, or if you’re otherwise hosting paid links, it’s important to include the nofollow tag for those links.

 We’ll close out with some important tips on how to use nofollow backlinks as part of your link building strategy.